-Time is running out for free air purification to future-proof your business operations
+Time is running out for Super-Deducted air purification to future-proof your business operations

 You can claim if you rent or own the building, but only the person who bought the item can claim.

 One can claim back qualifying items normally from plant & machinery allowances (PMA) and with what are known as “integral features”:

 The rules on integral features apply where a person carrying on a qualifying activity incurs expenditure on the provision or replacement of an integral feature for the purposes of that qualifying activity.
 Each of the following is an integral feature of a building or structure:

 - an electrical system (including a lighting system).